maufdez/ProtoGraph/README.md

 Of course, the result is ugly and not very legible, because it is merely using the print-unreadable-object, but we can see that we have the rudiments for querying a graph database.

-Currently proto-graph does not check that an identical register already exists in the database before creating it, and there is no way to delete records from the database, modifying properties or adding new ones should be possible, set-prop is not really needed, since you can setf get-prop, so I will eliminated it.
-This just to make it CRUD, and later I need to make the DB persistent, and ad some sugar around stuff to make it easier to use.
+Currently proto-graph does not check that an identical register already exists in the database before creating it, and there is no way to delete records from the database.
+Modifying properties or adding new ones should be possible, set-prop is not really needed, since you can setf get-prop, so I will eliminate it.
+These changes would be necessary just to make it CRUD, and later I need to make the DB persistent, and add some sugar around stuff to make it easier to use.